 So when should an Event Monitor versus Mobile Cardiac Telemetry (MCT or MCOT) be ordered?

 The use of patient activated or auto-activated external ambulatory event monitors is deemed medically necessary as a diagnostic alternative to Holter Monitoring in the following situations:

 - Patient who experience infrequent symptoms (less frequent than 48 hours) suggestive of cardiac arrhythmias (palpitations, dizziness, pre-syncope, or syncope)

 - Patients with Atrial Fibrillation who have treated with catheter ablation, and in who discontinuation of systemic anti-coagulation is being considered

-For Medicare Advantage, cardiac event detection involving the use of a long term monitor by a patient which includes event monitors and Mobile Cardiac Telemetry is considered medically necessary for:
+For Medicare Advantage, cardiac event monitoring detection involving the use of a long term monitor by a patient which includes event monitors and Mobile Cardiac Telemetry is considered medically necessary for:

 - Detection, characterization, and documentation of symptomatic transient arrhythmias when the frequency of the symptoms is limited and use of 24 Holter Monitoring is unlikely to capture and document the arrhythmia;